Randolph L. Bruno

 Luca M. Visconti

-Luca M. Visconti is Associate Professor of Marketing at ESCP Europe, Paris.
+Luca M. Visconti is Professor of Marketing at USI Lugano and ESCP Europe, Paris.
 In 2005 he earned his Ph.D. in Business Administration and Management at Bocconi University, Milan, where he worked for twelve years eventually covering the role of Director of the Master in Marketing and Communication (MiMeC).
 He has been visiting professor at Leeds School of Business (University of Colorado at Boulder), Lille2 University/Skema, and Bocconi University.
 At ESCP Europe, he teaches Brand Management, Marketing, Consumer Behavior, and Segmentation and Targeting of New Consumer Groups.
 His research interests are in consumer behavior and Consumer Culture Theory more particularly.
 His work deals with minority consumers and the consumption of public goods.
 His articles appeared in the Journal of Consumer Research, Journal of Advertising, Industrial Marketing Management, Journal of Business Research, Journal of Consumer Culture, and Consumption, Markets and Culture.